Shuklax/git-notes/README.md

 To create a branch on my origin main branch from my local machine, the new branch name as fuu --> `git push origin main:fuu`; To delete it `git push -d origin fuu`

-Only in push we write the origin and branch name seperately otherwise it is always written as origin/xyz where xyz is the branch name.
+Only in push we write the origin and branch name separately otherwise it is always written as origin/xyz where xyz is the branch name.
 So, if I wanna push my main/head branch from local to main/xyz branch in remote then I write `git push origin main:main` or `git push origin main:head` or `git push origin xyz:main`